xuchen66/sphinx-emdocs/source/serialEM-note-flexible-timer.rst

    :alt: DUMMY instance property
    :align: center

 It is known that this kind of black crystal film is bad for ``refineZLP`` routine to work properly.
-It needs to use a hole are make it work.
+It needs to use a hole area to make it work.
 As you can see, a simple timer built in for a specific function is not sufficient here.
 Two actions are needed: 1) move to one of the four holes and 2) perform RefineZLP.
 It requires a more flexible timer to do this.

 .. _flexible_timer: